gimox/json-routing/README.md

 ```
 Example: route controller is ./customdir/UserController.js

-- controllerPath: set a controller path for all routing file
-- controller: set a custom name controller for all routing file
+- controller: set a custom controller path for all routing file
-- policyPath: set a custom base policy dir for all rout
 - policy: is an array of policy `file:action` to fire before controller
 - baseUrl: is a base path for all url routes in file.
 Example, inside a file all routes start with `/api/*`, i can set base url as `/api`.
 Now all file routes start with `/api`.
 If i have a routes `/users`, it fired when user called `/api/users`